tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

     Bünz B. et al">5</a>]</b></div>

 - Batch verifications
   - Batch verifications can be done using various values and outputs from running the Bulletproofs [Protocol 1](#protocol-1---inner-product-argument) and [Protocol 2](#protocol-2---inner-product-verification-through-multi-exponentiation).
 This has application where the *Verifier* needs to verify multiple (separate) range proofs at once, for example a block chain full node receiving a block of transactions needs to verify all transactions as well as range proofs.
-This batch verification is then implemented as one large multi-exponentiation; it is applied in order to reduce the number of expensive exponentiations.
+This batch verification is then implemented as one large multi-exponentiation; it is applied to reduce the number of expensive exponentiations.
   - ???